gangefors/python-poetry-template/README.md

 The file also contains various configuration sections for different tools, including bandit, black, coverage, flake8, pyright, pytest, tox, and pylint.
 These sections specify settings for each tool, such as the maximum line length for flake8 and the minimum code coverage percentage for coverage.

 #### Tool Sections

+##### poetry

+Poetry is a tool for dependency management and packaging in Python.
+It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.
+Poetry offers a lockfile to ensure repeatable installs, and can build your project for distribution.

 ##### black